 When you already have a clear goal, it’s time to check your website analytics.
 You will be able to see how your website is performing - where your traffic comes from, how visitors engage with your site, whether your digital marketing strategies are working.

 One tip we’d recommend is to check your competitors’ website traffic.
 A lot of helpful information can be revealed when you analyze your competitors’ websites (and social media channels!) such as:

 - Pages and posts that bring your competitors the most traffic

 - Channels with the most traffic

-You can also use SEMrush, Ahrefs, GA and GSC to check your competitors’ analytics.
-By looking into what brings them the most traffic, you’ll be able to target the same keywords and topics, and strategically drive more traffic to your website.
+By looking into what brings them the most traffic, you’ll be able to target the same keywords and topics, and strategically bring more organic traffic to your website.
 Now, that’s a win-win!

 So, to drive more organic traffic to your website – ultimately - you might want to optimize for your readers, not search engines.
 Tapping into the main issues of your prospects with the help of analytics tools will help you create persona-optimized content centered on your market niche, which, in the long run, will definitely lead to conversions.

 Want to learn more about SEO and how to increase organic traffic to your website?
 Don’t hesitate and reach out to us today!

 What are paid ways to boost organic website traffic?